 Do I need to make estimated tax payments on RSU income?
 If your withholding shortfall will cause you to owe more than $1,000 at tax time, and you don't meet either safe harbor rule, then yes.
 The simplest alternative is increasing your W-4 withholding, which avoids quarterly deadlines entirely.

 How is RSU income reported on my W-2?
-RSU vesting income is included in Box 1 (Wages) of your W-2 — combined with your salary.
+RSU vesting income is included in Box 1 (Wages) of your W-2 — combined with your salary, and treated as ordinary compensation income (IRS Publication 525).
 Most employers also show the RSU amount separately in Box 14 for reference, but this is informational only.
 The taxes withheld appear in Boxes 2 (federal), 4 (Social Security), 5 (Medicare), and 17 (state).

 What if I don't pay the shortfall?
 The shortfall doesn't go away — it becomes tax owed when you file your return.
 If you owe more than $1,000 beyond your withholding, the IRS charges an underpayment penalty (approximately 7-8% annually) calculated per quarter.
 You'll owe the tax plus penalty plus interest when you file.